mateuszStolarski/sentiment_classifier/README.md

 Simple experiment repository with model for sentiment classification.

 Execute script from scripts directory.

+Data are not provided.